About Nottingham Castle

 Temporary Exhibition Spaces

 Nottingham Castle hosts an exciting temporary exhibition programme featuring paintings, photography, textiles, installations and sculpture - from internationally-renowned exhibitions to home-grown talents.
 Previous shows have included Andy Warhol, British Art Show and Waking Dreams a collection of pre-Raphaelite masters.
-See below for exhibitions taking place now and next.

 The collection includes ceramics, glass, silver and jewellery.
 The Joseph Collection of mainly 18th century Wedgwood Jasperware is one of the largest and finest in the world.